 Article V: Elections of Board Members and Filling of Vacancies

-The Executive Officers, Board Members-at-Large, and Committee Chairs will be elected from among the nominees by the GSLIS student body through a simple majority vote.
+The LISSA Board Officers will be elected from among the nominees by the SOIS student body through a majority vote.
 The elected Board will hold office for one (1) year starting on May 1 and ending on April 30.
-Elected individuals may serve more than one (1) semester provided they are re-elected after their term has expired.
-If a vacancy occurs among the Executive Board in the course of a semester, the remaining Executive Officers will appoint a member to fill the vacancy.
+Elected individuals may serve more than one (1) year provided they are re-elected after their term has expired.
+If a vacancy occurs among the LISSA Board Officer in the course of a semester, the remaining LISSA Board Officers will hold a special election to fill the vacancy.
 Board Officers voted in during the special election would have to re-run for office in the next regular election.

-Should any Board Member wish to leave the Board at any point that Board Member must provide the President with a statement expressing the intent to leave and the date at which this will be effective or publicly inform Board Members during a scheduled meeting.
+Should any Board Member wish to leave the Board at any point that Board Member must either provide the President with a statement expressing the intent to leave and the date at which this will be effective or publicly inform Board Members during a scheduled meeting.

 Article VI: Meetings